Jojosito/MUS-X/README.md

 'Cutoff' adjusts the cutoff frequency of the anti-aliasing and reconstruction filters.
 It makes the delay brighter or darker.
 The aliasing of the BBD can be audible at higher cutoff frequencies.
 'Resonance' adjusts the resonance of the anti-aliasing and reconstruction filters.
 This alters the character of the delay, especially at high feedback amounts.
 The slope of the anti-aliasing and reconstruction filters can be adjusted in the context menu from 6 dB/Oct to 24 dB/Oct.
-A steeper slope gives a 'cleaner' sound.
+A steeper slope gives a 'cleaner', 'duller' sound.
 'Noise' adjusts the noise of the BBD line.
 More noise will result in self oscillation at high feedback levels.
 'BBD size' adjusts the number of stages of the BBD line.
 A smaller size can be used for very short delays, or a chorus effect.
 Many famous hardware units use 2048 or 4096 stages.
 A larger BBD size can give longer delay times, and a brighter delay without aliasing.